-- We oppose legislation that would single out internet-based businesses and services for special treatment or exceptions.
-Rather, the State should support local authority concerning collection and auditing of taxes, licensing and regulation. - We oppose intrusive legislation involving purchasing procedures; local government authority to establish hours of work, salaries and working conditions for local employees; matters that can be adopted by resolution or ordinance; procedures for adopting ordinances; and procedures for conducting public meetings. - The state should maintain the principles of sovereign immunity for local governments and their employees, to include regional jail officers. - Localities should have maximum flexibility in providing compensation increases for statesupported local employees (including school personnel), as local governments provide significant local dollars and additional personnel beyond those funded by the State. - We urge state funding to address shortfalls in elections administration dollars, as elections administration has become more complex and federal and state financial support for elections has been decreasing.
-Specifically, we request that the State adequately fund costs associated with early voting requirements. - We request that any changes to FOIA preserve 1) a local governing body's ability to meet in closed session; 2) the list of records currently exempt from disclosure; and 3) provisions concerning creation of customized records. - Local and regional public bodies should be allowed to conduct electronic meetings as now permitted for state public bodies, and to use alternatives to newspapers for publishing various legal advertisements and public notices. - We support expanding local authority to regulate smoking in public places. - We support enhanced state funding for local and regional libraries.
+• State policies should protect local governments' ability to regulate businesses, to include collection and auditing of taxes, licensing and regulation, whether they are traditional, electronic, internet-based, virtual or otherwise, while encouraging a level playing field for competing services in the marketplace.

+• We oppose intrusive legislation involving purchasing procedures; local government authority to establish hours of work, salaries and working conditions for local employees; matters that can be adopted by resolution or ordinance; procedures for adopting ordinances; and procedures for conducting public meetings.

+• The state should maintain the principles of sovereign immunity for local governments and their employees, to include regional jail officers.

+• Localities should have maximum flexibility in providing compensation increases for statesupported local employees (including school personnel), as local governments provide significant local dollars and additional personnel beyond those funded by the State.
+We also support use of a notarized waiver to allow volunteer workers to state they are willing to provide volunteer services and waive any associated compensation.

+• We urge state funding to address shortfalls in elections administration dollars, as elections administration has become more complex and federal and state financial support for elections has been decreasing.
+Specifically, we request that the State adequately fund costs associated with early voting requirements and any extra required elections due to Census delays and redistricting.

+• We support expanding the allowable use of electronic meetings outside of emergency declarations, with flexibility for public bodies to determine how to accommodate public comment and participation.
+Any changes to FOIA should preserve 1) a local governing body's ability to meet in closed session; 2) the list of records currently exempt from disclosure; and 3) provisions concerning creation of customized records.

+• We support the use of alternatives to newspapers for publishing various legal advertisements and public notices.

+• We support expanding local authority to regulate smoking in public places.

+• We support enhanced state funding for local and regional libraries.